A college freshman has advantages over a senior

 I’ve had the privilege to meet some of the most outstanding photographers of our time.
 What interested me was that most people in the room had no idea who they were.
 They knew their images but didn’t recognize them.

 Fortney went on to talk about how his pursuit of being a “famous photographer” was probably a big mistake.
-When he was diagnosed with cancer, he came face to face with the demons of pride in his life.
+When he was diagnosed with cancer, he came face-to-face with the demons of pride in his life.

-Don Rutledge, my mentor and friend taught me a great deal about being a photographer.
+My mentor and friend, Don Rutledge, taught me much about being a photographer.
 I have yet to see anyone masterful storytelling with a camera.
-I also was impressed that he would talk with anyone and help anyone who asked him to help.
+I was also impressed that he would talk with anyone and help anyone who asked him to.
 Rutledge helped just about everyone he met, even those just starting.

 The Road to Success